-The upside is that your total amount due in April should be much less than if you were to pay everything a one time.
+The upside is that your total amount due in April should be much less than if you were to pay for everything at one time.

-The basics of quarterly estimated tax payments is this:
+The basics of quarterly estimated tax payments are this:

 1. You figure out how much you think you’ll earn this year (usually based off your previous years), then split that year’s tax bill into 4 equal payments (which are paid each quarter).

 2. These payments are due April 15th, June 15th, September 15th, and January 15th.